Analysis and Design Recomendations

 The addition of the insulation on the outside of the TFHEs (relative to previous designs) increased the temperature of the outer steam jacket wall, which in turn created a larger temperature difference between the inner and outer walls and a corresponding increase in stresses at the sites of observed cracking.
 We provided design and operational changes to the units to ensure structural integrity.

-We perform design, analysis and troubleshooting services for clients in industries including the pharmaceutical and food industries.
+We perform design, analysis and failure analysis services for clients in industries including the pharmaceutical and food industries.

 Give us a call – Let’s talk about your engineering needs.